evilmartians/redprints-cfp/README.md

 ### Views / Mailers

 You may want to add your conference name and various links to some Inertia pages and components as well as mailer templates—just do that!
-The React UI is not meant to be magically configurabale, tune it up to your needs (but prefer to stick to the page props, so you don't need to touch backend).
+The React UI is not meant to be magically configurable, tune it up to your needs (but prefer to stick to the page props, so you don't need to touch the backend).

 > [!TIP]
 > Search for the `FIXME: ...` and `EXAMPLE Conference` comments in the codebase to see the bits to be updated with your information.